Students

 About

-Economics is much more than a study of the economy, though we study that too!
-Economics studies how to allocate scarce resources to meet unlimited wants.
-Students will build analytical skills by grappling with topics like cost- benefit analysis, constrained optimization, efficiency, trade-offs, and unintended consequences.
-Central to these analytical skills is a focus on applied math, graphs of real data, and graphs of theoretical models.
-Economics is a major for students who like analyzing multiple angles of complex problems.
-Students apply these skills to a variety of topics such as education, health, environment, labor, international trade, monetary policy, public finance, public policy, and even sports.
+Economics is the study of how to allocate scarce resources to meet unlimited wants.
+Students in this program will build analytical skills by grappling with topics like cost-benefit analysis, constrained optimization, efficiency, trade-offs, and unintended consequences.
+The program focuses on applied math, graphs of real data, and graphs of theoretical models, making it suitable for students who enjoy analyzing complex problems from multiple angles.

 Learning Outcomes

-• Use the model to explain behavior of economic agents in different market structures.
+• Use models to explain the behavior of economic agents in different market structures

-• Explain the causes of short-run fluctuations in macro variables.
+• Explain the causes of short-run fluctuations in macroeconomic variables

-• Predict the effects of various micro and macro policies using the appropriate models.
+• Predict the effects of various micro and macroeconomic policies using appropriate models

-• Describe the role and function of financial market, institutions, and policies.
+• Describe the role and function of financial markets, institutions, and policies

 Career Possibilities